Want to charge more but your brain is conjuring up rational sounding reasons why you shouldn’t?

 My approach to charging more IS about:

-- Charging what you’re worth
+- Charging what the outcome of your solution is worth

 - Feeling motivated to do the best job you can